-The Oral Health National Clinical Network is dedicated to addressing accessible, integrated and equitable oral health outcomes by:
+The Oral Health National Clinical Network is dedicated to ensuring equitable and high-quality oral health outcomes for all by:

 Our network members